 Scoping and Assessment:

 Once access to the MyCSF portal is in place, the next step is to identify the scope.
-The scope is determined by a multitude of factors such as type of business, systems and infrastructure, locations, facilities, systems, transactions and regularity factors of the business.
-The scoping process and the outcome will assistwith determining the type of assessment which will be performed.
-The baseline assessment is the CSF Security Assessment, which can have between 120-328 possible requirements, and the CSF Comprehensive Security and Privacy Assessment, which can have between 357-845 possible requirements.
-When selecting the assessment type, the organization’s environment, control maturity, and experience and familiarity with the HITRUST requirements should all be taken into consideration.
-If an organization has any uncertainty regarding how to scope an assessment, the services of an approved CSF Assessor can and should be employed to help the organization have a full understanding of scope determination and required efforts.
+The scope is determined by a multitude of factors such as type of business, systems and infrastructure, locations, facilities, number of transactions processed, and regulatory factors that are applicable to the business.
+The scoping process and the outcome will determine the number of implementation requirements in scope for the assessment.
+When selecting the assessment type, the organization’s environment, control maturity, experience, and familiarity with the HITRUST requirements should all be taken into consideration.
+If an organization has any uncertainty regarding how to scope an assessment, the services of an Authorized HITRUST External Assessor can and should be employed to help the organization have a full understanding of scope determination and required efforts.

-Selecting an Assessor:
+Selecting an Authorized HITRUST External Assessor:

-Documentation and CSF Assessor Review:
+Documentation and External Assessor Review:

 About the AuthorMore Content by Greg Miller